 Almost 1800 worth not a bad haul let about 5 behind for someone else

 This is the haul that proves the whole point of penny shopping.
 Andydeal1 walked into a Home Depot on April 29, 2026, scanned a single SKU that had dropped to a penny, and rang up 21 two-packs of Universal Security Instruments combination smoke and carbon monoxide detectors at the register.
 Each two-pack retails for $79.99.
-That is 42 detectors total at $0.01 each.
+That’s 42 detectors total at $0.01 each.

 The cart in the parking lot.
 21 USI combo smoke and CO detector 2-packs at $0.01 each.